MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/instrumenting-application-for-telemetry.md

 To test out this code, add it to the `OnRun` tigger of a codeunit, and then run the codeunit.

 ## Viewing and collecting telemetry data
-Viewing and collecting telemetry data is done the same way as with other trace events emitted by [!INCLUDE[navnow](includes/navnow_md.md)], for example, by using tools like Event Viewer, Performance Monitor, PerfView, and logman.
+Viewing and collecting telemetry data is done the same way as with other trace events emitted by [!INCLUDE[navnow](includes/navnow_md.md)], for example, by using tools like Event Viewer, Performance Monitor, PerfView, or logman.

 In Event Viewer, telemetry trace events can be viewed from **Applications and Services Logs**, in the **Microsoft** > **DynamicsNAV** > **Common** folder.
 The custom telemetry trace events are recorded in the **Admin**  folder.
 You should be aware that only events with severity level of Warning, Error, and Critical will appear.
 For more information, see [Monitoring Dynamics NAV Server Events Using Event Viewer](Monitoring-Microsoft-Dynamics-NAV-Server-Events-in-the-Windows-Event-Log.md).